-But what is most important?
-If you could choose one, which would it be?
+If forced to choose one or the other, which would it be?
 Great content delivered by average talent?
-Or great personality with weak content?
+Or great personality with weaker content?

 Here’s data that answers the personality or content question.
 You’ll see which wins, and it wins every time.

 Before revealing what research tells us, let’s discuss the relationship between personality and content.
 Think of it the way a contractor builds a house.

 The first things built are structural.
 The lot is prepared, a foundation poured and the load-bearing walls established.
 Then the home is framed, wired and plumbing is added.

 On the radio, think of content as structural.
 It includes building clocks, scheduling promos, establishing talk limits and other format elements that are fundamental ingredients for success.

 The show prep process of gathering and preparing content is part of this foundation.

 The finished, framed house is livable, but it looks and functions like every other house on the block.
 It’s not a home.
 That happens when the homeowner adds personality to the house.

 They choose colors, floor coverings, window treatments, furniture and hundreds of other details that add charater.

 Personalities delivering content inside the structure set the house apart from all others.